Manaslu Circuit Trek

 - Explore the rural cultures, traditions and lifestyle far from modernization at remote ar

-Along with the trekking experience, you can also feel the diversity in topographical terms.
+With the trekking experience, you can also feel the diversity in topographical terms.
 Trek through tropical green forest vegetation at lower elevations to alpine surroundings at Larkya La Pass from where a superb view is seen, which includes Himal Himlung (7,125m), Cheo Himal (6,820m), Kang Guru (6,981m), Annapurna II (7,939m), and Manaslu (8163m).

-Manaslu Circuit Trek is a challenging trek that exposes you to rough terrains, off the beaten paths with rewarding Himalayan views and rich cultural insights.
-Our itinerary is well designed to allow the best possible acclimatization but you will need to ensure you are physically prepared for the trek.
+Manaslu Circuit Trek is a challenging trek that exposes you to rough terrains, off the beaten paths, with rewarding Himalayan views and rich cultural insights.
+Our itinerary is well designed to allow the best possible acclimatization, but you will need to ensure you are physically prepared for the trek.

 Please refer to the itinerary for day-by-day activities.